 The BAMA/FEA Indoor Air Model has also been used in the A.I.S.E.
 REACT tool.

-FEA is a founding member of the Downstream Users of Chemicals Co-ordination group (DUCC) which is an informal platform of European associations representing downstream industries ranging from cosmetics, detergents and aerosols, to paints, adhesives, fragrances, photographic and construction chemicals and chemical distributor industries.
+FEA is a founding member of the Downstream Users of Chemicals Co-ordination group (DUCC) a platform of European associations which represents downstream industries ranging from cosmetics and detergents to aerosols, paints, inks, toners, pressroom chemicals, adhesives and sealants, construction chemicals, fragrances, disinfectants, specialty chemicals, lubricants and chemical distributor industries.

 DUCC’s main objective is to commonly contribute to the successful implementation of the REACH Regulation’s requirements.